-To manually check for Android Studio updates, click on the Configure -> Check for Updates menu option within the Android Studio welcome screen, or use the Help -> Check for Updates...
-(Android Studio -> Check for Updates... on macOS) menu option accessible from within the Android Studio main window.
+To manually check for Android Studio updates, use the Help -> Check for Updates... menu option from the Android Studio main window (Android Studio -> Check for Updates... on macOS).

-Prior to beginning the development of Android based applications, the first step is to set up a suitable development environment.
+Before beginning the development of Android-based applications, the first step is to set up a suitable development environment.
 This consists of the Android SDKs and Android Studio IDE (which also includes the OpenJDK development environment).
-In this chapter, we have covered the steps necessary to install these packages on Windows, macOS and Linux.
+In this chapter, we have covered the steps necessary to install these packages on Windows, macOS, and Linux.